DiegoTMillan/Bg4Y-backend/README.md

 and very useful, but, in the other hand, I think that my choice is more flexible and I am very keen on this tecnologies.
 In fact, I feel very comfortable working with them.

-Obviously I will show some examples about the structure of the backend with de boardgames, users and login.
+Obviously I will show some examples about the structure of the backend with the boardgames, users and login.

   1. ### Boardgames

   - An example of a boardgame document

 ```
+{
-{  "_id": {    "$oid": "62a99ad2e91b40cf1693598b"  },
+"_id": {    "$oid": "62a99ad2e91b40cf1693598b"  },
 "name": "maracaibo",
 "editorial": "masqueoca",
 "author": ["Alexander Pfister"],